• Home

 It’s common in Costa Rica to be charged to park your car.
 Not at official parking lots, just by random local guys in high-vis shirts with no official capacity.
 They do this under the guise of watching your car while you’re gone and helping you reverse out when leaving.

-Whether it’s right or wrong is irrelevant, it’s something that happens in CR so best to accept it and not let it bother you.
+Whether it’s right or wrong is irrelevant; it’s something that happens in CR, so best to accept it and not let it bother you.
 They’re just trying to make a buck, and I’m sure they cash in from tourists.

 They can be helpful, and car break-ins are actually quite common in Costa Rica, so it’s peace of mind knowing someone is watching your car while you’re gone.
 They can also help you to get in and out of the spot, which is handy on this busy road.

-You might be able to give a ‘tip’ where you choose the amount, but sometimes they can get pushy and demand a certain amount.
+If you are asked to pay, you might be able to give a ‘tip’ where you choose the amount, but sometimes they can get pushy and demand a certain amount.
 It depends on your level of Spanish and negotiation.
-Budget for at least 3,000 Colones / $5 USD.
-I wouldn’t give them any more than that.

 🚐 TAKING THE EASYHOP SHUTTLE